fotor-2025042422352

 "Nevertheless, it’s clear we are in for a very close fight with our main rivals.
 Our drivers did a simply amazing job today.
 Charles produced yet another of his breathtaking laps, while Carlos came back from a difficult Friday, working hard and demonstrating real determination, which saw him get very close to his team-mate’s time so as to line up right behind him".

-Max Verstappen is overall pleased with today’s results and they had some issues with the car and need to find a decent balance:
+Max Verstappen is overall pleased with today’s results.
+They experienced some issues with the car and still need to find an optimal balance:

 "To be that competitive in qualifying was a big surprise, this is not an easy track to learn.
 Of course, we want to be on pole but I think we’ve done a really good job considering where we were yesterday.
 It’s always going to be tricky and it’s hard to push to the limits when you don’t know the track overly well.
 I think we have a good chance tomorrow as we have a good top speed and the car is handling quite well so I’m looking forward to it.
 It’s quite slippery outside the racing line, it almost feels like gravel, maybe I need to call my dad and ask for some rally advice".

-On Ferrari’s team, he recognizes that they have made an amazing job while:
+Concerning Ferrari’s team, he acknowledges that they have done an excellent job while:

 "Max has been on the back foot today, he’s down on laps on the other guys and still learning about the track so it’s a good recovery from him.
 We know both our cars have good straight-line speed and the DRS could be pretty powerful here tomorrow, and with all the support races the breaking zones should open up a bit, so there are a couple of places where we should be able to overtake.
 Strategy and pitstops will be crucial, as no one has really been able to do any long runs, it should be a fascinating contest tomorrow".

-On Sunday, May 8, 2022, is the day of the first Miami Grand Prix.
-Light rain begins an hour before the race, but more precipitation never arrived.
-Ferrari paints the front row red thanks to pole-sitter Charles Leclerc and Carlos Sainz, while row two belongs to the Red Bulls, with Max Verstappen ahead of Sergio Perez.
-Alfa Romeo’s Valtteri Bottas shares row three with former Mercedes team mate Lewis Hamilton.
-Before the race, Aston Martin has troubles with fuel temperature, so both Lance Stroll and Sebastian Vettel starts from the pit lane, while Esteban Ocon is at the back for the crash in FP2.
-Four drivers, Stroll, Vettel, George Russell and Ocon, begin on hard compounds, while the other 16 start on mediums.
-At the start, Leclerc takes the lead, while Sainz loses out to Verstappen on the way to Turn 1, while Hamilton falls to eighth and Fernando Alonso jumps from eleventh to seventh, even if he makes a little contact with Hamilton during this move.
-Leclerc still leads the race, with Verstappen just over a second behind, and Hamilton, who complains about some damage after the contact with Alonso, manages to pass him and reaches the seventh position on the run up to Turn 11 on lap 3.
-On lap 6, he steals the sixth position from Gasly.
-Lap 8 is when Verstappen gets into DRS range, right on the tail of Leclerc, and at the start of lap 9 the reigning champion passes the Ferrari driver and takes the lead on the main straight.
-Leclerc tries to overtake him too, tailing the Red Bull during the following lap, but he does not manage to take the command again.
-Form here, Ferrari starts to suffer.
-On lap 13 Leclerc has a detachment of 2.5 seconds from Verstappen, while Perez is really close to Sainz, trying to get the third position.
-At the same time, Russell passes Ricciardo, and Alonso pits: unfortunately his stop lasts over five seconds, and he emerges thirteenth.
-Lando Norris chooses to pit soon after and emerges twelfth, but falls to both Aston Martins on lap 19.
-Russell is now up to seventh, behind Hamilton.
-Back in the fight for the podium, Perez complains about a loss of power.
-The problem is caused by a sensor issue that the team is able to resolve quickly, so he comes back, even if has lost considerable time to Sainz ahead.
-Hamilton enters the pits on lap 23 and emerges seventh, just ahead of Ricciardo.
-Also Leclerc pits to pass to hards and takes 3.2 seconds, emerging in fourth position on lap 25.
+The inaugural Miami Grand Prix takes place on Sunday, May 8, 2022.
+Light rain begins an hour before the start, though it did not intensify during the race.
+Ferrari secures the front row, with pole-sitter Charles Leclerc alongside Carlos Sainz, while the second row is occupied by the Red Bulls, Max Verstappen ahead of Sergio Pérez.
+Alfa Romeo’s Valtteri Bottas shares the third row with former Mercedes teammate Lewis Hamilton.
+Prior to the start, Aston Martin faces fuel temperature issues, so both Lance Stroll and Sebastian Vettel start from the pit lane.
+Esteban Ocon begins at the back due to his crash in FP2.
+Four drivers -Stroll, Vettel, George Russell and Ocon- start on hard compounds, while the remaining 16 start on mediums.
+At the start, Leclerc maintains the lead, while Sainz loses positions to Verstappen approaching Turn 1.
+Hamilton falls to eighth, and Fernando Alonso advances from eleventh to seventh, making slight contact with Hamilton.
+Leclerc still leads the race, with Verstappen just over a second behind.
+Hamilton complains about some damage due to a contact with Alonso but manages to pass him and reaches the seventh position by Turn 11 on lap 3.
+On lap 6, he passes Gasly for sixth.
+On Lap 8, Verstappen gets into DRS range behind Leclerc, and overtakes him on the main straight at the start of lap 9.
+Leclerc attempts to reclaim the position on the following lap, but is unsuccessful.
+Ferrari begins to struggle.
+By lap 13, Leclerc trails Verstappen by 2.5 seconds, while Pérez closes in on Sainz for third position.
+Russell advances past Ricciardo, and Alonso pits: unfortunately, his stop exceeds five seconds relegates him to P13.
+Lando Norris pits shortly thereafter, initially dropping to P12, but loses positions to both Aston Martins by lap 19.
+Russell moves up to seventh, behind Hamilton.
+Back in the fight for the podium, Perez experiences a temporary power loss caused by a sensor issue, quickly resolved by the team is able, allowing him to continue despite losing considerable time to Sainz.
+Hamilton pits on lap 23, emerging in seventh ahead of Ricciardo.
+Leclerc switches to hard tyres in 3.2 seconds, returning in fourth position on lap 25.

-This causes Verstappen to pit at the end of the following lap and he emerges second ahead of team mate Perez, leaving Sainz in the lead until the Spanish driver stops for hard compounds, along with Perez, at the start of lap 27.
-Sainz’s stop lasts 5.4 seconds, while Perez makes ground with a 3.1-second stop to restart the fight for P3.
-On lap 41, Gasly goes wide at Turn 8, rejoins, and clashes with Norris, ripping the McLaren’s rear-right tyre off and sending him into a spin.
-A Virtual Safety Car is called, soon changed into a Safety Car.
-Russell takes this moment to pit for the first time, dropping from fifth to seventh, with Perez doing it for a second time along with others who hope to snatch positions.
-Hamilton is asked if he wants to pit but decides to stay out and try to protect his position.
-The restart takes place on lap 47 and sees Verstappen lead Leclerc and Sainz (all on hards).
-Then there is medium-tyred Perez, Bottas, Hamilton and Russell in the top seven.
-Alonso, who now holds a five-second penalty for contact with Gasly, leads Schumacher and Ocon at the back of the top ten.
-Perez is right on Sainz’s tail, the Ferrari driver running wide on lap 48, giving the Mexican a run for the final podium place.
-The Red Bull driver makes his move on lap 52, locks up, and causes Sainz to go past for third position and completes the podium.
-Meanwhile, at the front, Leclerc closes the gap to within half a second but Verstappen stays at the command, trying to take his second consecutive victory of the season.
-Russell and Hamilton have their own duel on the restart.
+Verstappen reacts and pits at the end of the following lap, emerges in the second position ahead of Pérez.
+Sainz is in the lead until his pitstop for hard compounds, along with Perez, at the start of lap 27.
+Sainz’s stop lasts 5.4 seconds, while Pérez completest a 3.1-second stop and resumed pursuit of P3.
+Lap 41 sees Gasly go wide at Turn 8, rejoins, and collides with Norris, losing the McLaren’s rear-right tyre off and sending him into a spin.
+A Virtual Safety Car is deployed, soon upgraded to a full Safety Car.
+Russell pits for the first time, dropping from fifth to seventh, with Pérez and others following suit, hoping to snatch positions.
+Hamilton is asked if he wants to pit but decides to stay out and defend his position.
+The race resumes on lap 47, with Verstappen leading, followed by Leclerc and Sainz, all on hard tyres.
+Pérez, on medium-tyred is fourth, followed by Bottas, Hamilton and Russell in the top seven.
+Alonso, carrying a five-second penalty for contact with Gasly, leads Schumacher and Ocon at the back of the top ten.
+Pérez pressures Sainz for third and the Ferrari driver runs wide on lap 48.
+Pérez finally overtakes him on lap 52, completing the podium.
+At the front, Leclerc reduces the gap to Verstappen to within half a second, but Verstappen maintains the lead to claim his second consecutive victory of the season.
+Russell and Hamilton engage in a duel following the restart.
+Medium tyres allow Russell to challenge Hamilton on lap 49; after Bottas runs wide at Turn 17, both Mercedes drivers pass him.
+Russell briefly overtakes Hamilton but is forced to give the fifth position back, as he went out of track.
+He reclaims the fifth position a few laps later.
+Bottas is now seventh, ahead of Ocon.
+The Frenchman started at the back but is in P12 places by lap 37, gaining eight positions, ahead of teammate Alonso.
+A further five-second penalty drops Alonso to eleventh; Alex Albon goes from tenth to ninth and Stroll to tenth from eleventh respectively.

 "It feels amazing to win in Miami, the whole atmosphere this weekend has been incredible and to win in the US is always a nice feeling.
 It was a physically tough race; I think I must have lost around 3kgs!
 We had a really good pace on the minimum tire, that for sure helped to make my race.
 Once we had the pitstop I was just managing my time to Charles, I think we were very closely matched on the hard tire.
 Then the safety car came out which made it more entertaining for the fans, I had to push hard today but we made it work.
 I'm super pleased for the Team, we didn't have a great start to the weekend so we've come far, a big thank you to everyone".

-A sensor issue cost Perez time and power.
-Without this, he might have been fighting for second, but he hopes for a better future:
+A sensor issue costed Pérez time and power.
+Without it, he might have been able to fight for second place, but he hopes for a better outcomes in future:

 "It is a big disappointment today but at least we managed to finish with the points we have.
 We were putting the pressure on Carlos and then we had a problem with the power.
 It was caused by a sensor failure and meant we lost a lot of power, which limited our ability to attack.
 I was a second from Carlos and then the engine dropped and I lost around 30 seconds in two laps and then the issue affected me throughout the race.
 We had the pace to be up there on the podium and I pushed as much as I could in the position we were in.
 It was difficult to look after the tyres too, it was so hard in the corners and I was losing a lot of grip towards the end of the race.
 I went for it after the safety car restart but there was no grip at all and I just couldn't get past Carlos.
 We are working really hard on reliability and we will keep pushing as a Team, it is unfortunate, but I am pleased we managed to finish today.
 In Barcelona I want to be back battling at the top".

-Charles Leclerc mantained the command in the early part of the race, but came under pressure from Verstappen once DRS was enabled.
-From there, he stayed in second position.
-After the Safety Car, he tried to attack Verstappen more than once, but did not manage to retake the lead:
+Charles Leclerc maintained the lead in the early stages of the race but came under pressure from Verstappen once DRS was enabled.
+From that point on, he remained in second position.
+After the Safety Car period, he attempted to challenge Verstappen more than once, but was unable to retake the lead:

 "All in all, we had a good weekend here in Miami, so of course I am disappointed to miss out on first place.
 While we had good pace on the Hard tyres, it was more tricky for us on the Mediums which our competitors were just faster on today, so we couldn’t close the gap in the first stint.
 I thought we’d have a shot at taking back the lead after the Safety Car, but it just wasn’t enough today.
 I thought the atmosphere was amazing this weekend and there was a really great show around the race and I look forward to coming back".

-Carlos Sainz Jr. lost out to Verstappen at the start but after that was good at defending from Perez, who also was on fresh tyres:
+Carlos Sainz Jr. lost out to Verstappen at the start.
+Later, he performed well in defending against Pérez, who was on fresh tyres:

 "After a couple of eventful GPs, it’s good to be back on the podium and to have both cars up there for the team.
 In general, it was a solid race but also a very tough one.
 The neck is still not 100% and half way through the race it became a limitation.
 Defending from Checo who was on new Mediums after the restart was also very tough and the slightest mistake would have meant losing P3.
 I managed to fend him off well and the podium was the reward.
 I think I needed a race like this to reset a bit and build on it for the upcoming races.
 Up next is my home Grand Prix and we’ll make sure we get there in the very best.
 Miami has been a unique weekend.
 Thanks to all the fans out there for their support".

-Mattia Binotto affirms that even if the car is competitive, the Red Bull Racing was quicker.
-He is still happy for the points gained by the team:
+Mattia Binotto states that although the car is competitive, Red Bull Racing was faster.
+He is remains satisfied with the points gained the team scored:

 "We can’t be completely happy with today’s race because, although the F1-75 was competitive, our rivals were a few tenths per lap quicker than us.
 If you consider how many points we are taking home from here, we can’t be too disappointed, given that we are leading both championships, but it’s clear we now need to respond.
 We are keen to get the job done and there are still a lot of races to go.
 I want to congratulate both our drivers for the way they raced today.
 After a splendid pole yesterday, Charles left nothing on the table in his efforts to win while, from qualifying onwards, Carlos made up for Friday’s setback and this afternoon, he produced a solid performance, especially in the way he fended off Perez in style in the closing stages.
 Finally, I want to thank the American fans for their enthusiastic welcome and my congratulations to F1 and the Grand Prix organisers for putting on an incredible show, both on and off the track".

-As for Mercedes, it can be said that none of the two drivers had a good start.
-Russell pitted early and as a result he had fresher tyres when the Safety Car came in and was able to get past his team mate to keep his record of top five finishes.
-Despite this, he defined the Miami Grand Prix a brutal race, also because of the hot climate:
+Concerning Mercedes, neither driver made a strong start.
+Russell pitted early and consequently had fresher tyres when the Safety Car was deployed, allowing him to overtake his teammate and maintain his record of top-five finishes.
+Despite this, he described the Miami Grand Prix as a brutal race, due in part to the hot conditions:

-Hamilton says that the hard tyre was probably the better race tyre on this track and he is happy about his team mate’s performance:
+Hamilton states that the hard tyre was probably the more suitable tyre for this circuit and he expresses satisfaction with his teammate’s performance:

-Team Principal Toto Wolff is happy for the points gained in Miami and affirms that the team will look at all the data of this weekend to better understand the performance and take those learnings to Spain:
+Team Principal Toto Wolff expresses satisfaction with the points earned in Miami and states that the team will analyse all the data from this weekend to better understand the performance and apply those learnings in Spain:

 "We maximised our points today - with George's starting position, we could afford to roll the dice on a long stint on the Hard and it worked out for him with the safety car, while it was unfortunate for Lewis.
 We were third-quickest on the road, this is where we are, we don't sometimes show it in qualifying but in the races, we're generally better.
 We had a good Friday but didn't quite understand why that was.
 We will be looking at all the data we've generated this weekend, working through the sessions on Friday to better understand the strong performance, and take those learnings back to Europe".